lndk-org/lndk/README.md

 git checkout v0.16.2-patch-customfeatures
 ```

 While on this branch, compile `LND`.
-Make sure that the peersrpc and signerrpc services and dev tag are enabled, like this:
+Make sure that the peersrpc, signerrpc, and walletrpc services and the dev tag are all enabled, like this:

-`make install tags="peersrpc signrpc dev"`
+`make install tags="peersrpc signrpc walletrpc dev"`

 Note that this guide assumes some familiarity with setting up `LND`.
 If you're looking to get up to speed, try [this guide](https://docs.lightning.engineering/lightning-network-tools/lnd/run-lnd).